 This is less a result of the influence of Christianity than it is a result of monotheism and the belief in a “rational creation”.
 But modern science arose in Europe and America, the bastions of Western civilization and Christian influence.
 For more on this subject, see the section on “The Influence of Monotheism on Science” on the page about The World Around Us.

 Many may argue that Europe historically was not an egalitarian society, and they would be right.
 Even the history of slavery in England and the United States would seem to argue against this.
 However, in the modern efforts (within the last couple of hundred years) to end slavery and recognize all human beings as being “created equal” in the words of the American Declaration of Independence, the Christian church has been in the forefront.
 The abolitionist movement was driven by believers.

 Going back to the beginning of the United States, the vast majority of the Founding Fathers were Christians.
 It was their worldview that led them to include the phrase saying that “all men are created equal” in the Declaration.
 Likewise, it was their worldview that led them to found a society with all of the freedoms guaranteed in the Constitution.

-Click on the following links to read the founding documents of the United States of America.
-(Adobe Acrobat or other PDF reader is required to read them.)
+Click on the following links to read pdf versions of the founding documents of the United States of America.

 Again, the connection may not be clear.
 But if Christ did not rise from the dead, then there would not have been a Christian Church to have the influence that it had on society, and it is doubtful that any society would ever have arisen where all human beings were considered equal.